zxXie-Air/FSG-Net/README.md

 # FSG-Net
-This repository contains the official PyTorch implementation for the paper "FSG-Net".
+This repository contains the official PyTorch implementation for the network "FSG-Net".

 **The complete code will be made available soon.**